Episerver's deployment automation engine performs the following steps when deploying.

 The deployment engine checks for an applicationInitialization section in web.config; if none exists, it is created.
 See Warming up sites.

-7. The slot is started and gets prepared for "Go Live"
+7. Start the slot and prepare for "Go Live"

-The slot gets started and a "swap with preview" is initiated.
+The slot is started and initiates a "swap with preview."
 The deployment engine monitors the site until it completely starts, and warm up finishes for all its instances.

 The slot scales to the same level as the current production site so it can handle the production traffic load after the swap.

 A manual "smoke test" is performed to verify that the site works as expected.
-For this to work, it is important that your Episerver site is configured to respond to the slot address.
+For this to work, configure your Episerver site to respond to the slot address.
 See Before going live step 1 in the Going live.

 9. Go Live/Reset